 The Dartmouth area provides good opportunities for walkers to enjoy the countryside, with the Dart Valley Trail following the river inland, and the Coastal Path allowing excellent ambles along the shore.
-If you'd rather cruise on the water than walk, River Link offers trips up the Dart and around the surrounding area.
-For an even more relaxing time, visitors can enjoy the award-winning Blackpool Sands beach, just to the south west of town.
+If you'd rather cruise on the water than walk, you can take a boat trip up the Dart and around the surrounding area.
+For an even more relaxing time, visitors can enjoy the award-winning Blackpool Sands beach, just to the south-west of town.

-The Dartmouth area is much less developed than the seaside resort area around Torquay and Paignton top the north, and provides a more relaxed centre for exploring south Devon.
+The Dartmouth area is much less developed than the seaside resort area around Torquay and Paignton to the north, and provides a more relaxed centre for exploring south Devon.

 Address: Dartmouth, Devon, England